Job Training in Drug Rehab to Stay Sober Longer

 I used to wake up everyday not knowing where my next meal would come from, not knowing where I would get the rent money and not knowing who I was.
 Today I know.
 Since the day we are born we are on a constant search for stability.
 It’s why babies are less fussy when swaddled.
 Many addicts and alcoholics use drugs to find that stability for their emotions and to gain a peer group.
 By snorting cocaine or shooting heroin we can guarantee the feelings our bodies are will experience.
 That is type of behavior is known as unstable stability.

 What does offer long-term stability is purpose, drive and ambition.
-This was given to me through my career and that was provided by job training and life skills taught to me in treatment.
+This was given to me through my career and that was provided by job training and life skills taught to me in vocation treatment programs.
 Alcoholics and addicts are impulsive people who crave structure and stability.
 I found these things when I got a job and was leaving the house each morning with a duty, a specific purpose for being alive other than getting high.
 Putting in an honest day’s work and seeing a pay check at the end of the week was another indication that I was on the right path and that my plan for sobriety was working and working well.
 I had places to be each day, tasks to complete and goals to accomplish.
 I had never had those things or accomplished anything in my life, once I did another, natural high was provided and I continued to chase recovery.
 What came next would take my spirits and level of sobriety to new levels.

 #2 Self Sufficiency